scrambldchannel/dashingelephant/blog/2020-09-28-git-snippets.md

 git checkout features/my_new_feature
 ```

 This is fine, but I've lost count of the times I've created the branch but forgotten to check it out.
-This has sometimes led me to committing changes to the wrong branch and having to clean up the mess.
+This has sometimes led me to commit changes to the wrong branch and having to clean up the mess.
 So I generally use this command to both steps in a single line:

 ```sh
 git checkout -b features/my_new_feature